kyliefern/me507-plantcare/README.md

 10/26 - added USB to UART bridge

-10/28 - need to add through hole Caps and resistors
+10/28 - need to add through-hole caps and resistors